zoxpx/pxdocs/content/portworx-install-with-kubernetes/storage-operations/stateful-applications/_index.md

 ## Clone an Application

-You can clone an application to a different namespace or within the same namespace.
+You can clone an application to a different namespace.
 You must create the `ApplicationClone` object in the **admin** namespace, which is `kube-system` by default.

 {{<info>}}
 **NOTE:**